austinjump-sec/HTB-Write-Ups/abducted.md

 **By:** austinjump-sec

-> *Note: Screenshots unavailable due to Ventoy USB storage constraints.
-Full command output and methodology documented below.*
+> *Note: Screenshots and real IP is unavailable due to Ventoy USB storage constraints.
+Full command output and methodology documented below.
+I had to use memory and notes I wrote to write this, I apologize*

 ---